- preparing a syllabus

 Compare the organization and support services of your in-person courses with what you provide in your online teaching.
 In both contexts, there should be a method to your madness that is not hidden from students.
 The design and sequence of content and learning activities in both realms should be methodical, systematic, and purposeful.

-You don’t have to be a graphic designer to enhance course appearance.
+You don’t have to be a graphic designer to enhance the appearance of your course.
 A little attention to presentation goes a long way.
 Do you have a lot of written lecture notes or instructions?
 Break up long chunks of text with subheads and space between paragraphs.
 Embed relevant images.
 Include thumbnail videos that you’ve either created or sourced from YouTube, news sites, or library resources.
 Aim for attractive yet appropriate.

 - Write down the directions as if you were having a conversation with a student, so they don’t read like a textbook.